ioccc-src/winner/faq.md

 ### <a name="faq3_13"></a><a name="no_support"></a>FAQ 3.13: Why does an IOCCC winner fail to compile or or fail run?

 What may have worked years ago may not work well or work at all today.
-Please note that the IOCCC judges do **NOT** support IOCCC winners.
+Please note that the IOCCC judges do **NOT** support IOCCC entries.
 Nevertheless, there may be a number of reasons why an IOCCC winner may fail to compile or run well or fail to run on your system.

 In some cases the American National Standards Institute's ANSI C committee has damaged the C standard to the point where perfectly valid C programs no longer compile with modern compilers.
-As such some old IOCCC winners cannot no longer be compiled with modern compilers.
+As such some old IOCCC entries cannot no longer be compiled with modern compilers.

 In some cases programs that may have worked on an old computer system longer work on modern computers.
-Some IOCCC winners do not work well, or no longer work on modern computers or modern operating systems.
+Some IOCCC entries do not work well, or no longer work on modern computers or modern operating systems.
-Some IOCCC winners fail to compile under clang, or gcc.
+Some IOCCC entries fail to compile under clang, or gcc.
-Some IOCCC winners require operating system services that may not be present on your system.
+Some IOCCC entries require operating system services that may not be present on your system.

 In some cases the IOCCC winner simply has bugs or (Mis)features.